aleen42/gitbook-comments/README.md

 ### Usage

+#### 1. GitHub

-Install [the GitHub app](https://github.com/apps/aleen42-gitbook-comments) in your repository for accessing comments firstly.
+To use this plugin in a GitBook project deployed on GitHub, the first step is to install [the GitHub app](https://github.com/apps/aleen42-gitbook-comments) in your repository for accessing.

-Configuration options can be set as an object like the following snippet:
+And then, the configuration option can be set as an object like the following snippet:

 ```json
 {